cindygraffin-pro/cloud-practitionner/readme.md

 **EBS Volume:**

-- Elastic Block Store Volume: network drive we can attach to our instances while they run, or also detach and attach to another
+- Elastic Block Store Volume: network drive we can attach to our instances while they run, or also detach and attach to another (virtual hard disk in the cloud)
 - block level storage
 - allows instances to persist data, even after their termination
 - can only be mounted to one instance at a time (at the CCP level) (but not for EBS Multi-Attach feature)